pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 `
 ```

-Parameters:
 - options (SubscriptionOptions): Subscription behavior configuration.

 ### Create a subscription set

+Client-level SubscriptionSet receives updates for multiple entities.
+Use for common handling across channels.

-Keep a strong reference to Subscription/SubscriptionSet to prevent ARC deallocation.
+Keep a strong reference: Must be retained to continue listening.

+Create from PubNub:

 ```
 `// Client-based, general-scoped